suraj-xd/AI-Exams/README.md

 - Model malfunctions.
 - Limitations in translating non-translatable words.
 EduQuest is committed to continuous improvement, addressing these challenges to provide an unparalleled educational experience.

----
-Embrace the future of education with **Hackanova 2.0 EduQuest** – where learning meets innovation.